David Ushery: Career

-As the lead reporter for WFSB’s 11pm broadcast, Ushery covered many stories impacting the everyday lives of the citizens of Connecticut’s capital city.
+As the lead reporter for WFSB's 11 pm broadcast, Ushery covered many stories impacting the everyday lives of the citizens of Connecticut's capital city.
 But one of these stories made an indelible impression on Ushery: the night he and his photographer spent with residents of New Britain who were being terrorized by arsonists.
 Within two years of starting at the station, Ushery traveled to Moscow after the fall of the Soviet Union for a story on policing.
-The overseas trip would become the first of many in Ushery’s career, as news directors recognized his talent for covering international stories.
+The overseas trip would become the first of many in Ushery's career, as news directors recognized his talent for covering international stories.

 In 1993, at the age of 25, Ushery was recruited by WABC-TV in New York City to join its staff as a general assignment reporter, covering news for the number one station in the top market in the nation.

-Since then, Ushery has been a familiar face to New York City viewers reporting on the city’s tragedies and triumphs.

-He was part of the station’s coverage of the police investigations into the shooting death of Amadou Diallo and the torture of Abner Louima, the deaths of Jacqueline Kennedy Onassis and John F. Kennedy, Jr. and September 11 terrorist attacks.
-He was on the team of reporters for WABC’s extended coverage of the celebrations for the Yankees World Series wins and the installation of Edward Cardinal Egan to lead New York City’s Archdiocese.
+He was part of the station's coverage of the police investigations into the shooting death of Amadou Diallo and the torture of Abner Louima, the deaths of Jacqueline Kennedy Onassis and John F. Kennedy, Jr. and September 11 terrorist attacks.
+He was on the team of reporters for WABC's extended coverage of the celebrations for the Yankees World Series wins and the installation of Edward Cardinal Egan to lead New York City's Archdiocese.

-WABC also sent Ushery on the road to cover world events including multiple reports from Haiti on the island’s political unrest, Pope John Paul II’s visits to Africa and Toronto, and the United Nation’s conference on racism in South Africa.
+WABC also sent Ushery on the road to cover world events including multiple reports from Haiti on the island's political unrest, Pope John Paul II's visits to Africa and Toronto, and the United Nation's conference on racism in South Africa.